ras70lsa/slogo/REFACTORED_RAS70andJJI3.md

 ## Menu Feature

 Tied the commonality of all menus into one super class called MenuFeature.
 This is able to create menuItems and has access to the resource bundle being used.

+Please see the code and comments in the menu.contents package.
+We refactored the one SlogoMenu class into 4 classes.
+This made sense to provide each sub-menu greater functionality and greater extensibility.